theirishkiwi/victor-hugo/site/content/en/home/index.md

 published: true
 ---

 ## I Help people living in survival mode, find relief.
 Equipping them for today’s fast paced lifestyle.
-So they thrive.
+So they can thrive.